-In the Southeast Alaska herring spawn-on-kelp (SOK) fisheries, a closed or an open pound may be operated by one or more Commercial Fisheries Entry Commission (CFEC) permit holders.
-To reduce the amount of gear on the fishing grounds and the associated handling and impoundment of herring, the Alaska Board of Fisheries (BOF) has provided an incentive for multiple permit pound operators by giving them a larger allocation of Macrocystis kelp blades or fronds.
+In the Southeast Alaska herring SOK fisheries, a closed or an open pound may be operated by one or more Commercial Fisheries Entry Commission (CFEC) permit holders.

-The 2015-2016 herring guideline harvest level (GHL) for the Craig/Klawock area stock is 1,590 tons of herring.
-Forty percent (40%) or 636 tons is allocated to the SOK fishery plus any unharvested portion of the winter food and bait quota.
-The 2015-2016 winter food and bait harvest closed on February 28, 2016.
-The final winter food and bait harvest was 898 tons.
-This puts the GHL for the Craig/Klawock spawn-on-kelp fishery at 692 tons, placing the fishery in the 600-799 ton kelp allocation range.
+The 2016-2017 herring guideline harvest level (GHL) for the Craig/Klawock area stock is 872 tons of herring.
+Forty percent (40%) or 348 tons is allocated to the SOK fishery plus any unharvested portion of the winter food and bait quota.
+The 2016-2017 winter food and bait fishery closed on February 28, 2017, with a final harvest of 527 tons leaving no remainder to add to the SOK GHL.
+This puts the GHL for the Craig/Klawock spawn-on-kelp fishery at 348 tons, placing the fishery in the 250-399 ton kelp allocation range.
+Fishermen are advised that new regulations are in place for the Craig/Klawock fishery for the 2017 season (see Fishery Conduct and Management section).

-No fishery will occur in Ernest Sound during the 2015-2016 season.
-The 2015-2016 mature spawning biomass forecast for Ernest Sound is 1,207 tons of herring, which is below the 2,500 ton threshold necessary to conduct a commercial fishery.
+No fishery will occur in Ernest Sound during the 2016-2017 season.
+The 2016-2017 mature spawning biomass forecast for Ernest Sound is 724 tons of herring, which is below the 2,500 ton threshold necessary to conduct a commercial fishery.
+Future assessment and fisheries are dependent on available funding.